What’s next in the investigation of the Supreme Court leak? | WTOP News

 Federal law prohibits the theft or receiving of stolen government information.
 But Justice Department guidelines say it is “inappropriate to bring a prosecution” under that law if the person had legitimate access to the information or documents and then used it “for the purpose of disseminating it to the public.”

-Curley graduated from the United States Military Academy and has a law degree from the University of Illinois College of Law.
-She received two different masters degrees from military schools.
+Curley graduated from the U.S. Military Academy and has a law degree from the University of Illinois College of Law.
+She received two different master’s degrees from military schools.

 WHAT DOES AN INVESTIGATION LOOK LIKE?